walshbr/introduction-to-text-analysis/README.md

 # Preface

-*(Note: this book is still in progress.
-Check back in later for updates!)*
+*(Note: this book is complete, but still undergoing revision.
+If you find an error, want a piece clarified more, or find deep problems with particular explanations, drop us a line on our GitHub issues page)*

 This workbook provides a brief introduction to digital text analysis through a series of three-part units.
 Each unit introduces a concept, a tool for digital text analysis, and a series of exercises to practice the new skills.
 In some cases, studies of particular projects are presented instead of tools.